-Note from the author : the Python plugin for OpenViBE has been developed for the researchers more experienced with Python scripting than C++ programming. this plugins now needs to be extensively tested to be considered as stable, especially by experienced Python users.
-Please send us your feedback and suggestion of improvement: bug reports, usability feedback, documentation requests, etc.
+Note from the author : the Python plugin for OpenViBE has been developed for the researchers more experienced with Python scripting than C++ programming.
+This plugin shoud be further tested to be considered as stable, especially by experienced Python users.
+Please send us your feedback and suggestions of improvement: bug reports, usability feedback, documentation requests, etc. are all warmly welcome.

 Introduction

-We provide with OpenViBE a box capable of executing Python code.
+OpenViBE is shipped with a box capable of executing Python code.
 The Python Scripting box is available under the category “Scripting“.
 This box can have as many inputs, outputs or settings as needed.
-By implementing 3 scripts for initialization, process and uninitialization, user is able to process or produce any kind of data from/to OpenViBE.
+By implementing 3 scripts for initialization, process and uninitialization functions, user is able to process or produce any kind of data from/to OpenViBE.

 The design of this box is strongly related to the OpenViBE design (box structure, stream structure, etc.).
 Interested reader should look at the developer documentation for more details about the OpenViBe architecture.
 It may come useful if you want to understand the architecture of the Python box.

-This box relies on Python 2.7, however we do not provide Python directly with the OpenViBE packages.
-To compile and use the Python Scripting box you will have to download and install Python 2.7 on your own before.
-Note that Python is now a major package for many Linux distributions and thus will be directly included in such system.
-Please note that if you uninstall Python not correctly on Windows (or you move it somewhere), the box may find Python but then it would crash as Python won’t have a complete, accessible installation.
+This box relies on Python, however we do not provide Python bundled with OpenViBE.
+To compile or use the Python Scripting box you will have to download and install Python manually before.
+Note that Python is now a major package for many Linux distributions and thus will be directly included in such systems.
+Please note that if you uninstall Python incorrectly on Windows (or you move it somewhere), the box may find Python but then may crash as Python won’t have a complete, accessible installation.

 Linux :